NCFMR and NCSM Resolutions

 What is the process for submitting a resolution?

-- Recommend that the resolution be included on a “reaffirmation calendar” because it reflects current policy or is being addressed in existing programs and services.
+- Recommend that the resolution be included on a “reaffirmation calendar” because it reflects current policy or is being addressed by existing programs and services.

 - The reference committee presents its report during the final business session.
 This report summarizes the hearing discussion and the rationale for the committee's recommendations.
-The report includes an index page, listing all items with the committee's recommendations on all resolutions.
+The report includes a “consent calendar” that lists the committee's recommendations on all resolutions.